The Pacific Southwest Region 5

 STRATEGY 4.6 - Ensure that all incident facilities are accessible to enable physically challenged employees to participate.

-STRATEGY 4.7 - Realign Aviation Management workforce, skills, abilities, and resources to effectively maximize and support the Forest Service mission with current technologies.
+STRATEGY 4.7 - Align Aviation Management workforce, skills, abilities, and resources to effectively maximize and support the Forest Service mission with current technologies.

 No tactics identified at this time.